ResearchObject/governance/org-docs/CHARTER.md

 Amendments to this charter, the [antitrust policy](./ANTITRUST.md), the [trademark policy](./TRADEMARKS.md), or the [code of conduct](./CODE-OF-CONDUCT.md) may only be made with at least a 3/4 affirmative vote of the Steering Committee.

 ---
-Part of MVG-0.1-beta.
+This document was adapted from [GitHub's Minimum Viable Governance](https://github.com/github/MVG).

-Made with love by GitHub.
+Copyright The University of Manchester.
 Licensed under the [CC-BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).